 - Significant motor function fatigue with considerable muscle weakness particularly when performing repetitive activities.

 Obtaining disability benefits on the basis of Multiple Sclerosis can be difficult, particularly for younger claimants.
-If you currently suffer from this disease and believe that you have a strong case for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), it is important that you fully understand the application and appeals process before you send in your initial applications.
-In most cases, working closely with medical professionals, along with a qualified Social Security attorney or disability advocate, can greatly increase the efficiency with which a claimant’s rightful benefits are obtained.
+If you currently suffer from this disease and believe that you have a strong case for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), it is important that you fully understand the SSDI application and appeals process before you send in your initial applications.
+To see how much you could earn with disability benefits with MS, Use our disability calculator to see how much you could be able to earn in disability benefits.